It is hard to grasp God’s patience in the midst of us being broken by other broken people.

 Friday we will look more deeply into how His patience with us, can help us have patience with Him, ourselves, and others on our healing journey.
 Come back and see what the Lord has for you there!

-Or subscribe to my blog in the upper right sidebar by entering your email and confirming the subscription in your email.
+Or subscribe to my blog by entering your email and confirming the subscription in your email.
 Either way, I look forward to once again helping you on your journey to find greater confidence in Christ, living forward without fear!